Books

 Have a look what people have to say:

-THE BAD GUY DREAM
+THE GOOD BAD GUY

 "I loved it so much I read it like five times because it's just so good! ...This story is so sweet.
 Blue is such a delightful protagonist.
 My five-year-old son is high-needs autistic, and he has a shark that seems similar to Blue, and I could just see my son in the story as [the kid] Anthony. "